CEOS-Developers/django-tutorial-16th/README.md

 8월 03, 2020 - 15:50:53
 Django version 3.0, using settings 'mysite.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.}
+Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
+// default : 8000}
 </code></pre>